 Q: What have you found to be the most rewarding aspect of working in the industry?

 A: I’ve found it really rewarding to work with clients, affiliates, and prospects around the world, from all different backgrounds and cultures.
 I’ve come to appreciate and value how people in our industry contribute to fostering a better economy and a better way of life for companies and people that are doing business internationally.

 Q: What are the biggest challenges you face as a credit professional?

 A: There can be a lot of pressure placed on people in credit – they play a critical role in decisions that directly impact their company’s bottom line.
 People in credit have to bring many skills to the table in order to be successful, consistently finding creative solutions to make sales and customer relationships work.
 Bringing people together using those skills – diplomacy, negotiation, intuition – can be a challenge, but also very rewarding when your company and your customers succeed together.

 Q: What are some of the ways the collections industry has changed over the years?

 A: Like many industries, there is a continuing drive to deliver better results, more quickly, for less cost, and with less risk.
 To do this, we’re now relying on complex financial reporting that synthesizes large amounts of data, enabling us to make better decisions.
-This has removed some of the human component of credit as it used to be – with all the art and instinct behind it – and is increasingly replacing it with the science of AI and big data.
-In my view, both are equally powerful and necessary towards achieving successful outcomes.
-The implication we see today and in the future is that the business model of successful companies will unify client’s need for for increasingly complex analytics, with human-centered customer service and results.
+This has removed some of the human components of credit as it used to be – with all the art and instinct behind it – and is increasingly replacing it with the science of AI and big data.
+In my view, both are equally powerful and necessary for achieving successful outcomes.
+The implication we see today and in the future is that the business model of successful companies will unify client’s needs for increasingly complex analytics, with human-centered customer service and results.